apalmisano82/AIDA/README.md

 # AIDA (Archive of Italian radiocarbon DAtes)

-#### Alessio Palmisano, Andrew Bevan, Dan Lawrence & Stephen Shennan
+#### Alessio Palmisano, Andrew Bevan, Alex Kabelindde, Neil Roberts & Stephen Shennan

 The archive AIDA provides a collation of 4,010 radiocarbon dates from 947 archaeological sites in Italy  (mainland, including Sicily and Sardinia) spanning from 11,000 to 1500 uncal. yr.
 BP .
 These dates have been collected from existing online digital archives, and electronic and print original publications.